mozilla/data-docs/tools/stmo.md

 Once your query is published, it should show up in the search results when you type your unique prefix into the "Search a query by name" field on the "Add Widget" dialog.
-When you select your query, a new "Choose Visualization" dropdown will appear, allowing you to choose which of the query's visualizations to use.
+When you select your query, a new "Choose Visualization" drop-down will appear, allowing you to choose which of the query's visualizations to use.
 Choose the bar chart you created and then click on the "Add to Dashboard" button.
 Voila!
-Now your dashboard should have a bar chart, and you should be able to edit the 'country_count' value and click the refresh button to change the number of countries that show up on the chart.
+Now your dashboard should have a bar chart, and you should be able to edit the `country_count` value and click the refresh button to change the number of countries that show up on the chart.

 #### Completing the Dashboard